Homemade Thai green curry paste is easy to make at home, it tastes gloriously vibrant with a real punch of heat and it freezes perfectly.

 - Throw everything into a blender and blitz.

-- Remove from the blender and place into a large pestle and mortar and pound it for a few minutes (OPTIONAL).
+- Remove from the blender, place the paste into a large pestle and mortar and pound it for a few minutes (OPTIONAL).

 The calorific value of this recipe refers to the full amount.